Azure Active Directory – Seamless Single Sign On and Primary Refresh Token (PRT)

 Seamless SSO can be combined with either the Password Hash Synchronization or Pass-through Authentication sign-in methods.
 Seamless SSO is not applicable to Active Directory Federation Services (ADFS).

-SSO via primary refresh token vs. Seamless SSO
+SSO via Primary Refresh Token vs. Seamless SSO

 For Windows 10, Windows Server 2016 and later versions, it’s recommended to use SSO via primary refresh token (PRT).

-For windows 7 and 8.1 it’s recommended to use Seamless SSO.
+For Windows 7 and 8.1 it’s recommended to use Seamless SSO.
 Seamless SSO needs the user’s device to be domain-joined, but it is not used on Windows 10 Azure AD joined devices or hybrid Azure AD joined devices.
 SSO on Azure AD joined, Hybrid Azure AD joined, and Azure AD registered devices works based on the Primary Refresh Token (PRT)

 SSO via PRT works once devices are registered with Azure AD for hybrid Azure AD joined, Azure AD joined or personal registered devices via Add Work or School Account.
 For more information on how SSO works with Windows 10 using PRT, see: Primary Refresh Token (PRT) and Azure AD